score-spec/score.dev/content/blog/score-examples-hub-announcement/index.md

 One of the feedback we have been capturing is to show more concrete examples and use cases with Score.

-When we celebrated the [first anniversary as CNCF Sandbox of Score](https://score.dev/blog/celebrating-1-year-as-cncf-sandbox/) couple of months ago, we provided a sneak peek about this Score Examples Hub.
+When we celebrated the [first anniversary of Score as CNCF Sandbox](https://score.dev/blog/celebrating-1-year-as-cncf-sandbox/) couple of months ago, we provided a sneak peek about this Score Examples Hub.
 Since then, we have been adding more examples of Score files, resource provisioners and patch templates.

 ![Screenshot of the Score Examples Hub Homepage](score-examples-hub-homepage.png)

 ## Score specification and resources examples

-Find Score files examples illustrating how to use the Score specification as well as how to use the resources provisioners with both `score-compose` and `score-k8s`:
+Find Score files examples illustrating how to use the Score specification as well as how to use the resources provisioners with either [`score-compose`](https://docs.score.dev/docs/score-implementation/score-compose/) or [`score-k8s`](https://docs.score.dev/docs/score-implementation/score-k8s/):

 ![Screenshot of the Score Examples Hub for Spec & Resources](score-examples-hub-spec-resources.png)